-The practice of drinking from natural cold springs for health reasons dates back to Roman times.
+The practice of drinking from natural springs for health reasons dates back to Roman times.

-During the reign of Elizabeth I, this practice of taking the waters for health reasons grew in popularity amongst the nobility.
+During the reign of Elizabeth I, the practice of taking these natural waters for health purposes became more popular among the nobility.

-They would leave the Court travelling to the established Spa towns of Bath and Buxton seeking medicinal well- being.
+The royal and noble parties would leave the Court and travel to the established Spa towns of Bath and Buxton pursuing curative well-being.

 Away from Court they took advantage of the opportunities provided to establish relationships with individuals from different social backgrounds to exchange ideas and opinions.
 Free from the restrictions of Court the concept of a holiday as we know it today was started.